sanity-io/template-nextjs-personal-website/README.md

 >
 > The template will be migrated to the currently experimental [/app][app-dir] directory
 > when Vercel announce that it is production ready.
+>
+> If you want to use the app directory for routing today, use the [personal website with app directory](https://github.com/sanity-io/sanity-template-nextjs-appdir-personal-website)
+> template.

 ## Features